Former math teacher explains why some students are ‘good’ at math and others lag behind

 What is the focus of your research?

 The purpose of my research is to change how people think about math ability and inability, which means a lot of my time is spent reading about mathematics teaching and learning.
 One of the most compelling articles that I’ve read explained that the brains of math experts, such as people who are mathematicians, compared to nonexperts are no different.
-Then, watching Jo Boaler, a widely respected math education researcher, explain how plastic the brain is, even through adulthood, has made me realize that math is not an innate ability; it is a learned skill, just like a lot of things.
-The goal of my research is to find enough convincing evidence for everyone to believe this as well.Video on brain growth.
+Then, watching Jo Boaler, a widely respected math education researcher, ex

+plain how plastic the brain is, even through adulthood, has made me realize that math is not an innate ability; it is a learned skill, just like a lot of things.
+The goal of my research is to find enough convincing evidence for everyone to believe this as well.
+Video on brain growth.

 What’s the best way for students to catch up?